MicrosoftDocs/sdk-api/sdk-api-src/content/fltuser/index.md

 ## -description

-This header is used by Installable file systems DDI reference.
+This header is used by ifsk.
 For more information, see:

 - [Installable file systems DDI reference](../_ifsk/index.md)